UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 Macro events allow hooking special behaviour, such as applying specific configuration, to events.
 This is done via a special naming scheme.
 Currently, following names are supported:

-    onInit
+    $onInit
-    onKeymapChange <keymap 3char abbreviation(KEYMAPID)>
+    $onKeymapChange {KEYMAPID|any}

-I.e., if you want to customize acceleration driver for your trackball module on keymap QWR, create macro named `onKeymapChange QWR`, with content e.g.:
+I.e., if you want to customize acceleration driver for your trackball module on keymap QWR, create macro named `$onKeymapChange QWR`, with content e.g.:

     set module.trackball.baseSpeed 0.5
     set module.trackball.speed 1.0